Update furniture or home décor with this beautiful DIY Weathered Paint Look. Here’s easy steps, photos, & a video to help you copy the look.

-This easy chalk paint makeover is a fun project, guys!
+This easy weathered chalk paint makeover is a fun project, guys!
 And, so much easier than it looks.
-It’s all about layering the paints and picking colors that look good together.
+It’s all about lightly layering the paints and picking colors that look good together.

 I’ve wanted to give this mirror a quick makeover for months.
-The black seemed a little too stark in that light colored entry.
+The black seemed a little too stark in our light colored foyer.
 So, I wanted to tone it down a bit.

 Some links on this post are affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.